Scenic valley view of snow-covered mountains and village in Val d'Isère ski area.

 Le Fornet, the fifth area

 Le Laisinant is the first hamlet you reach on the bus heading eastwards out of the centre towards the Col d’Iseran.
-When the resort is at its busiest over New Year or February half-term, old Val hands head here to catch the Laisinant Express chair.
+When the resort is busiest over New Year or February half-term, old Val hands head here to catch the Laisinant Express chair.
 From the top, you can connect with runs in the direction of Solaise or Le Fornet.

-Snow-cover is very reliable here
+Snow-cover is reliable here

 Beginners beware

-Until the advent of the new Solaise gondola in 2016/17 Val d’Isere was a poor choice for absolute beginners.
+Until the advent of the latest Solaise gondola, Val d’Isère was a poor choice for absolute beginners.
 You could learn here.
 Lots did.
-But, as is the case of St Anton, there are other easier places in which to progress through the early stages.
+But, as is the case of St Anton, there are other easier places to progress through the early stages.
 But all that changed with the bold decision to reshape the top of Solaise.
-The summit was entirely regraded in a giant earth moving exercise to make it novice friendly, resulting in gentle and safe slopes away from through-traffic.
+The summit was entirely regraded in a giant earth-moving exercise to make it novice-friendly, resulting in gentle and safe slopes away from through-traffic.
 These are served by three giant covered moving carpet lifts.
-There’s a comfortable day lodge at the top of these three lifts where you can buy a cup of coffee for just €1.80.
-Picknickers are welcome and there’s even a microwave for heating your packed lunch.
-At the foot of the nursery slope on the Val d’Isere side of Solaise the old Tete de Solaise mountain restaurant and former cable-car station has been transformed into swanky Le Refuge de Solaise, the highest hotel in the whole of France.
+There’s a comfortable day lodge at the top of these three lifts where you can buy the cheapest cup of coffee in the whole resort.
+Picnickers are welcome; there’s even a microwave to heat your packed lunch.
+At the foot of the nursery slope on the Val d’Isère side of Solaise, the old Tete de Solaise mountain restaurant and former cable-car station has been transformed into swanky Le Refuge de Solaise, the highest hotel in France.
 The restaurant has a huge sun terrace.

 The home runs can be hard work